vipulnaik/working-drafts/eaf/levels-of-donation.md

 personal or work relationship with.

 Pooling can deliver a multiplier big enough to level up, if the pool is big enough!
-For instance, if yoou find 9 other like-minded people with similar amounts of money, you can pool and go up one level.
+For instance, if you find 9 other like-minded people with similar amounts of money, you can pool and go up one level.

 ### Donor lotteries